Jach/frontrow_project/README.md

 # Front Row Project

+This is just an implementation of a simple API spec in Clojure done as part of an interview process.
+It's available for others (including myself in the future probably!) to look at and maybe learn something, but its actual usage isn't really useful for any purpose.

 Run the server on port 3000 with `lein ring server-headless`, additionally for the knowledge I created a main function to start up a jetty server, so that simply `lein run` will also